State Emergency Response Commission (SERC)

 On June 4, 2019, the EPA Administrator signed a final rule amending emergency release notification regulations under EPCRA.
 The amendments clarify that reporting of air emissions from animal waste at farms is not required under EPCRA.
 (Read more.)

-The next SERC meeting will be held in September.
+The next SERC meeting will be held at 8 a.m., Sept.
+18 at the Holiday Inn Express in Gillette, 1901 Cliff Davis Drive.

 Ensure the protection of the residents of Wyoming from the effects of Hazardous Materials including Chemical, Biological, Radiological, Nuclear and Explosives by leveraging local, state, federal, tribal and private partnerships.